Sybaris: Geography

-The city was situated close to the sea and lay between the Crathis and Sybaris rivers (from which the city derives its name).
+The city was situated close to the sea and lay between the Crathis and Sybaris rivers.
 Most modern research places the city on a coastal ridge near a wetland lagoon.
 The rivers are now known as the Crati and Coscile.
 Today the Coscile feeds into the Crati about 5 km from its mouth, which passes just south of the archaeological site of the city.
 When Sybaris was still populated the Coscile pursued a direct course into the Gulf of Taranto, probably at a short distance to the north.

 The city lay on the widest plain in modern Calabria that was renowned for its fertility and the origin of the city's wealth.

 The city lay close to sea level and the plain surrounded by the two rivers was subject to periodic flooding so that today Sybaris lies some 6 m below the surface and below groundwater level.
 A disastrous flood in 2013 filled the excavated site and covered it with silt.
 Even in 2023 powerful pumps are continuously needed to remove groundwater from the site.

+Name

+Some ancient writers state that it took its name from the river Sybaris, which flows past it, while others derived it from the mythological creature Sybaris.